llerussell/matlabVR/README.md

 matlabVR
 ========

-pseudo virtual reality running in matlab
+Pseudo virtual reality running in Matlab, using pyschtoolbox, Matrox TripleHead2Go, and a rotary encoder connected to an NI DAQ card